T4NKER/Playwright_Demo/readme.md

 # Test Suite Overview
 The test suite focuses on two key functionalities:

-Fetching and validating matches displayed on the homepage.
-Fetching and validating league names and ensuring their presence in search results.
-Each test is described in detail below.
+Search functionality based on the matches and leagues and terms that should fail to return results.

+Betting functionality for the spotlight bet and the combobet.

 ## Tests
 ### 1. Fetch and Validate Matches